docterlei/blog/docs/README.md

 # About lgh
 > Learn and writer.
 My daily routine consists of(but noe linmited to) coding, writing, exercise.

-- 👋 Hi, I’m lgh
+- 👋 Hi, I’m leiguohui
-- 👀 I’m interested in JavaScript React Node
+- 👀 I’m interested in JavaScript React Node Nestjs
 - 🌱 I’m currently learning Node
 <!---
 - 💞️ I’m looking to collaborate on ...